bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Gulp Part 1</h4>

-Now that we have granted enough, it\'s time to Gulp.
+Now that we have granted enough, it&apos;s time to Gulp.

-We\'ll try to perform the same kind of tasks that we\'ve performed with both NPM Scripts and Grunt, but now we\'ll try to do the same using Gulp and Gulp Plug-ins.
+We&apos;ll try to perform the same kind of tasks that we&apos;ve performed with both NPM Scripts and Grunt, but now we&apos;ll try to do the same using Gulp and Gulp Plug-ins.

-To get started, let\'s first install Gulp as a global module.
+To get started, let&apos;s first install Gulp as a global module.

 To do that, at the prompt, type npm -g install gulp, this will install Gulp as a global module and make it available for use on the command